 About 37% of the gold used in America in 2019 was in electronics, according to the USGS Mineral Commodity Summaries for 2019.
-Aside from bullion and jewelry (50%), gold is utilized in electronics more than any other way.
+Aside from bullion and jewelry (50%), electronics utilize gold more than any other commodity.

 There’s gold in your smartphone and most large electronic appliances, such as laptop and desktop computers and your TV.